marvinpeter/SwiftFetch/README.md

     /// Indicates whether the response was successful (status in the range 200–299) or not. let ok: Bool

+    /// Return all cookies associated with the requested domain let cookies: [String: String]

     /// Get the response body
     /// - Returns: Data